Delivery method: On campus

 One year of high school algebra or one semester of college algebra, basic computer literacy, and good written and oral communication skills is helpful.
 Electrical lineworkers should be in good physical condition for outdoor work in all types of weather.
 Shift work and overtime hours are common.
 A commercial driver’s license (Class A) is required by the industry.
 A commercial driver’s permit (Class A with air brakes) is required for LNWK 113.

 Students must meet all Federal Medical Requirements in 49 CFR 391.
-Some of the medical conditions which may disqualify an individual are: 1) heart condition, 2) hearing impairment, 3) worse than 20/40 visual acuity in either eye, 4) diabetes controlled with insulin, 5) epilepsy, 6) loss of or loss of the use of a limb or 7) seizure disorder requiring anti-seizure medication.
+Some of the medical conditions which may disqualify an individual are: 1) heart condition, 2) hearing impairment, 3) worse than 20/40 visual acuity in either eye, 4) diabetes controlled with insulin, 5) epilepsy, 6) loss of or loss of the use of a limb, or 7) seizure disorder requiring anti-seizure medication.
+Non-residents are encouraged to contact the Department Chair for CDL guidelines.

 Prospective students should be prepared for the physical demands of entry-level technician positions.
 Typical industry requirements include passing a physical exam, which may entail lifting 50+ pounds, climbing ladders, and working in confined spaces or heights.
 Job applicants also may be required to pass a drug screen and eye exam, including the ability to distinguish between colors accurately.